-I hosted a session at #15NTC a month ago in Austin on email deliverability, and since this is such an important topic for campaigns and non-profits alike I wanted to do an updated blog post on it with tips.
-Deliverability is an issue affecting nearly every campaign and organization to some degree.
+Email deliverability is an issue affecting nearly every campaign and non-profit organization to some degree.
+I’ve walked into many a campaign and been pretty shocked at how bad their open/click rates are – because big chunks of their list are dead.
 Still, many have no idea there’s even a problem with their mass email communication.
 Without recognizing the issue, they aren’t able to defend against it.

 If you haven’t done a list cleaning in a while (or ever), or if you have had poor opt-in email practices, it’s a good bet that you have a deliverability problem now with one or more ISPs.
 The good news is that there are ways to fix this.